Mission Statement

 The GSP is a volunteer-driven registered Canadian charity under #871977617RR0001 and can issue tax receipts to Canadians for donations over $20.00

-Download and read the AGM Report 2022/2023
+Download and read the Minutes from our June 25/24 AGM

 Please consider improving lives, and offsetting more CO2 than the average Canadian produces in a year (19 tons).